LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

   N-1 (data.Length - 1).
 This assumption is only valid if the data are sorted.

 - The loop to make repeated passes over the array begins on line 6.
-We use a bottom-tested while loop, because we know that we need to enter this loop--no matter what--at least once to determine whether the item is in the middle or not.
+We use a bottom-tested do-while loop, because we know that we need to enter this loop--no matter what--at least once to determine whether the item is in the middle or not.
 If you think about any given array there is always a chance you could "guess right" the first time, simply by having picked the median value.